Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: Simulation Results

 In Fig.~\ref{fig_single_UPA}, we plot the received signal power versus the antenna directivity factor $p$ for the UPA system.
 It is observed that the received signal power of the RA system increases as $p$ increases.
-This is expected since a higher directivity (i.e., larger $p$) results in greater radiation power in the boresight direction, leading to a higher array gain focused on the user direction when the boresight of each antenna is aligned as closely as possible with the user direction.
+This is expected since a higher directivity (i.e., larger $p$) results in greater radiation power in the boresight direction, leading to a higher array gain focused on the user direction.
 Conversely, the received signal power of the fixed-antenna system first increases and then decreases with $p$.
-This is because, with a relatively low antenna directivity (e.g., $p \leq 4$), the main lobe is sufficiently broad to encompass the user direction, allowing the fixed antenna to offer enhanced directional gain compared to the isotropic antenna.
+This is expected since with a relatively low antenna directivity (e.g., $p \leq 4$), the main lobe is sufficiently broad to encompass the user direction, allowing the fixed antenna to offer enhanced directional gain compared to the isotropic antenna.
 However, as $p$ continues to increase, the main lobe becomes narrower, eventually excluding the user direction from its effective coverage.
-Consequently, the directional gain in the user direction decreases with the further increase of $p$.
-Moreover, it is observed that the received signal power of the RA system is consistently higher than that of the fixed-antenna system regardless of $p$, highlighting the performance advantage of the RA system, which benefits from the radiation power focusing capability enabled by orientation/boresight adjustments.
+Moreover, it is observed that the received signal power of the RA system is consistently higher than that of the fixed-antenna system regardless of $p$.
+This highlights the performance advantage of the RA system, which benefits from the radiation energy focusing capability.